StevieMagaco/recurring-transaction.bckend-tes-GITHUB/README.md

 Routes:

-/: GET = very basic helper homepage
+/: GET = This route returns the raw list of the Recurring List Collection

 /: POST = This is the main enrty point for inserting and processing new transactions

-/getRecurringlist: GET =  This page/route returns the raw list of the Recurring List Collection

 /getTransferlist:  GET = This page/route returns the raw list of the Transfer List Collection